 The main breeding target of BION are:

-- Agamas (Omani, Ornate and Red Band spiny-tailed lizards, Australian and Philippine Sailfin dragons, Frilled-necked lizards).
+- Agamas (Omani, Ornate and Red Band spiny-tailed lizards, Australian and Philippine Sailfin dragons, Frilled-necked lizards, Toad-headed agamas).

-- Iguanas (Rhinoceros and Mexican spiny-tailed iguanas, Albemarle lava lizards, Blue Baja Rock lizards, Giant Horned lizards).
+- Iguanas (Rhinoceros and Mexican spiny-tailed iguanas, Albemarle lava lizards, Blue Baja Rock lizards, Giant Horned lizards, Galapagos lava lizards).

 - Monitor lizards (Black dragon and Cuming's water monitors, Lace and Crocodile monitors).

-- Skinks (Northern, Eastern, Western and Merauke Blue-tongued skinks, Gidgee spiny-tailed skinks).
+- Skinks (Northern, Eastern blue-tongued skinks, Western and Merauke blue-tongued skinks, Gidgee spiny-tailed skinks).

 - Also, we are dealing with Jewelled lizards (Ocellated lizards) and Armadillo girdled lizards.

-- Terrestrial geckos (West Indian, Iranian, East Indian leopard geckos, Taylor’s fat-tailed gecko, Centralian Rough, Rough Banded, Three-Lined knob-tailed geckos, Thick-tailed gecko)
+- Terrestrial geckos (Leopard geckos, Taylor’s fat-tailed gecko, Centralian Rough, Rough Banded, Three-Lined knob-tailed geckos, Thick-tailed gecko)